FelixPlastik/AI-and-I/101 best poster bot/README.md

 ![a](img/IMG_1076-2.jpg)
 <br><br><br>
 ### `conclusion`
-### My poster did not make it in the 100 best and I know why.<br>The `styleGAN` I used was:
+### Sadly my poster did not make it in the 100 best.
+It seemed that lacked some parameters for judging a poster. <br>The `styleGAN` I used was:
-### 1. too random <br>2. the dataset is too small <br>3. posters are designed in layers like color, form, typography, humor, inspiration, personal style <br>4. my poster had no informational layer
+### 1. too random <br>2. the dataset is too small <br>3. posters are designed in layers like color, form, typography, humor, inspiration, personal style <br>4. my poster had no informational layer (announcement to an event)
-### In the following I made a draft of how different AIs could be used together to really rebuild the creative process of designing a poster:
+### In the following I propose a draft of how different artificial intelligences could be used together to really replace the creative process of designing a poster:
-> poster bot sketch
 <br><br><br><br><br>